David Sylvian compilations across the years – Part 3

 David Sylvian compilations across the years – Part 1

-Compilation albums from your favourite artists – do you like them, do you find them a waste of time?
+Compilation albums from your favourite artists – do you like them?
+Do you find them a waste of time?
 In many cases, where the proliferation of them becomes so vast that you can barely tell one from another (and I’m thinking, for example, of Gary Numan here, or Tears For Fears – damn it, Japan’s Hansa Records era has been well and truly milked over the years too with countless budget label compilations), you lose all track.
 For this post though, I’m going to look at a handful of David Sylvian compilation releases – and this really is the opposite end of the spectrum from the previous example.
 These are clearly very carefully curated and bring a lot to the table in what they offer by way of tracks not found elsewhere.
 ‘Everything and Nothing’ in particular I would consider to be a vital piece of the catalogue that has so much going for it.

 ‘Everything and Nothing’ (3CD digipak limited edition)